At a Glance: Best AR-15 Gas Blocks

 - An overall more reliable rifle

 There are two main types of gas blocks: standard and adjustable.
+Whether you choose a standard or adjustable gas block will depend on what you use your rifle for, and how frequent that use is.
 First, let’s look at the standard version.

 - Standard gas blocks are the simpler option, which is why many shooters opt for them.